Animal sentience and welfare

 Following the publication of the report, Defra tabled an amendment to the Animal Welfare (Sentience) Bill.
 Further information on the Bill can be accessed from the UK Parliament website:

-We’re working with the Shellfish Association of Great Britain (SAGB) and the Crab and Lobster Management Group (CMG) to develop best practice guidance for handling and despatch of live shellfish.
+Together with the Shellfish Association of Great Britain (SAGB) and the Crab and Lobster Management Group (CMG) we have worked with Cumulus Consultants to develop best practice guidance for the handling, storage and dispatch of live shellfish.

 We recently helped fund the publication and distribution of an advice leaflet on crustacea storage and transport produced by the SAGB.
 This is available digitally as a pdf from the link to their website below.
 Hard copies are available directly from the SAGB.